OmolloRovy/Flutter_Ideal_Fit-Club/README.md

 # Flutter_Ideal_Fit-Club
-this is an application  for the ideal club gym website
+This is an application  for the ideal club gym website